neocotic/convert-svg/packages/convert-svg-to-jpeg/README.md

       Options:

         -V, --version          output the version number
         --no-color             disables color output
-        -b, --base-url <url>       specify base URL to use for all relative URLs in SVG -f, --filename <filename>  specify filename for the JPEG output when processing STDIN --height <value>           specify height for JPEG
+        --base-url <url>       specify base URL to use for all relative URLs in SVG --filename <filename>  specify filename for the JPEG output when processing STDIN --height <value>       specify height for JPEG
         --scale <value>        specify scale to apply to dimensions [1] --width <value>        specify width for JPEG
         --quality <value>      specify quality for JPEG [100] -h, --help             output usage information

 The CLI can be used in the following ways: